brege/hockey-beat-writers/README.md

 # Hockey beat writers

-This is an attempt to maintain a table of beat writers around the [NHL](http://nhl.com) and other leagues.
+This is an attempt to maintain a table of local beat writers around the [NHL](http://nhl.com) and other leagues.

-Submit a pull request or use the issue tracker to add writers or provide additional information.Include:
+Submit a pull request or use the issue tracker to add writers or provide additional information.
+Include:

 - [ ] organization
 - [ ] writer's name, with link to profile
 - [ ] website writer publishes on
 - [ ] twitter, rss feed, and email (all that are available)

+If you're submitting a pull request, you can also use the `./generate-string.py` tool to populate the row markdown for your writer.

 **Bold names** indicate consensus favorite.

-**Note:** an agressive adblocking list (Fanboy’s Annoyance List) can cause the icons in the *Follow* column to be hidden.
+_Note:_ an agressive adblocking list (Fanboy’s Annoyance List) can cause the icons in the *Follow* column to be hidden.

 # [NHL](https://nhl.com)